-Lao PDR is sadly one of the major gateways of the illegal wildlife trade from South-east Asia.
-There is thought to be thousands of protected wild animals and their parts being smuggled in and out of the country every month.
-Therefore, having a facility in Laos to directly combat this illicit activity is of great importance, this is where LCTW comes in.
+Lao PDR is a major gateway of the illegal wildlife trade from Southeast Asia.
+Untold numbers of protected wild animals and their parts are smuggled in and out of the country.
+Biodiversity is declining and risks to humans are increasing from emerging diseases.